-The capital of Malawi, Lilongwe is a very green city, with leafy trees and grassy areas breaking up the concrete.
-Lilongwe is also quite a laid-back town, a sleepy city with social highlights revolving around visits to the local nursery, shopping in Old Town or a couple of drinks at the golf club.
+Lilongwe, the capital of Malawi, is a very green city with leafy trees and grassy areas breaking up the concrete.
+In typical Malawian fashion, it's quite a laid-back city with social highlights revolving around visits to the local nursery, shopping in Old Town, or a couple of drinks at the golf club.

-Lilongwe is divided into Old Town (to the South) and New Town (to the North), with the Lilongwe Nature Sanctury between the two.
-Old Town is more popular with visitors, home to markets and craft stalls, attractive cafes and restaurants, and pubs.
-New Town is focused more on business, with office buildings, banks, and embassies offering little in the way of sightseeing.
+It is divided into Old Town (to the south) and New Town (to the north), with the Lilongwe Nature Sanctuary between the two.
+Old Town is more popular with visitors as it's home to markets, craft stalls and attractive cafes, restaurants and pubs.
+New Town is focused more on business, with office buildings, banks and embassies.

-Located in central Malawi, Lilongwe itself is not a major tourist draw, but a large expat population has given the city a distinctly Western feel that makes it the perfect stopover for travellers heading to game reserves and beach resorts in other parts of Malawi.
+Located in central Malawi, Lilongwe itself isn't a major tourist draw.
+However, a large expat population has given the city a distinctly cosmopolitan feel, making it the perfect stopover for travellers heading to game reserves and beach resorts.

 Become our Lilongwe Travel Expert